 This simulated presentation features reporters from the USPTO's news broadcast-style video series, the Trademark Information Network (TMIN).
 While the setup is staged for educational purposes, the information provided is real.

-This video is a must for anyone interested in starting a business to sell a product or offer a service.
+The video is a must for anyone interested in starting a business to sell a product or offer a service.
 It highlights the important role of trademarks in that process, including a discussion of how trademarks, patents, copyrights, domain names, and business name registrations all differ.
-It gives guidelines on how to select the right mark---one that is both federally registrable and legally protectable.
-It also explains the benefits of federal registration and suggests resources if you need help with your application.
+It gives guidelines on how to select the right mark—one that is both federally registrable and legally protectable.
+It also explains the benefits of federal registration and suggests free and reduced-price resources that can help you with your trademark.
 By the end of the video, you'll understand why having a trademark component of your business plan is critical to your success.

 A trademark is a brand name.
 A trademark or service mark includes any word, name, symbol, device, or any combination, used or intended to be used to identify and distinguish the goods/services of one seller or provider from those of others, and to indicate the source of the goods/services.